 I have been working on this project for a couple weekends now, but I thought I’d document it properly with better photos.
 I have spliced together an antique camera and my Pentax k10d before, but this time it’s more personal.
 The camera spliced with my Pentax now is an AGFA Ansco Ready Set Pronto No. 1 camera issued to my grandfather during World War II.
 When I was young he related to me the story of how it came with a small can of paint and orders to paint the body of the camera green when he was in an open bottom tent in the pouring rain at bootcamp in the south (Kentucky maybe?).
-The mottled texture of the green paint reflects the less than ideal conditions to paint; The bellows, track and lens housing were manufactured green already.

-The shutter is on the outside of the lens, therefore it gives the lens a sort of weather protection, and has preserved the lens all these years.
 I would guess the last time this camera took photos was Berlin, 1945. (some of the original photos from Berlin are found in an early entry).

 When I was in the second grade, my father was adamant that the trains were not to go to school, not even for show and tell.
 I snuck downstairs to the train set he’d painstakingly put together with me.
 The Chessie System, with box cars and a log mill that worked.
 The engine lit up, the gates went down as the train passed the crossing.
 I snuck the caboose in my bag that morning.
 As I walked to school, I imagined how show and tell was going to be amazing.
 I imagined holding it up like a crown.
 And I did.